ShuaiZhou302/david-scut.github.io/_pages/about.md

   - /about.html
 ---

-I'm a sophomore student from SHIEN-MING WU SCHOOL OF INTELLIGENT ENGINEERING, South China  University of Technology.
-I am very fortunate to be advised by [Prof. Zhongqiang Ren](https://rap-lab.github.io/) of RAP Lab from [UM-SJTU Joint Institute](https://www.ji.sjtu.edu.cn/), Shanghai Jiao Tong University.
+I'm a sophomore student at South China  University of Technology.
+Majoring in Robotics Engineering.
+Currently, I am very fortunate to be advised by Prof. Zhongqiang Ren of [RAP-Lab](https://rap-lab.github.io/) from [UM-SJTU Joint Institute](https://www.ji.sjtu.edu.cn/), SJTU.

 My research interests lie in the area of robotics.Particularly interested in the following topics:
 * Multi agent system